elastic/integrations/dev/import-beats/README.md

 Stream configuration defines available Metricbeat and Filebeat settings used to reconfigure the integration.

-Depending on the dataStream type, the configuration can be imported from the following files: `_meta/config.*.yml` for Metricbeat or `manifest.yml` for Filebeat.
+Depending on the data stream type, the configuration can be imported from the following files: `_meta/config.*.yml` for Metricbeat or `manifest.yml` for Filebeat.
 The new format provides additional properties (required, show_user, title, multi), which can be used to provide better user experience in Kibana UI.
 Unfortunately the script can't detect these properties automatically, so manual adjustments will be required.